dkopko/cb/README.md

 each begin empty:

 ```
-    A            B            C
+    C            B            A
    ---          ---          ---
    (empty)      (empty)      (empty)
 ```

-New allocations of class instances are assigned in C.  Here the program has allocated three new instances:
+New allocations of class instances are assigned in A.  Here the program has allocated three new instances:

 ```
-    A            B            C
+    C            B            A
    ---          ---          ---
    (empty)      (empty)      0 -> 0x10
                              1 -> 0x20
                              2 -> 0x30
 ```

-Deallocations of instances are not removed from C, instead a tombstone value indicating non-presence is stored.
+Deallocations of instances are not removed from A, instead a tombstone value indicating non-presence is stored.
 Here the program has deallocated instance
 1:

 ```
-    A            B            C
+    C            B            A
    ---          ---          ---
    (empty)      (empty)      0 -> 0x10
                              1 -> TOMBSTONE